MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-teams-app-visual-studio.md

 Ensure to post HTTP request to <http://localhost:5130/api/notification> to trigger notification, when you're debugging Notification Bot app.
 You can use any API tool: curl (Windows Command Prompt), Postman, etc., if you've selected HTTP trigger when creating the project.

    > [!TIP]
    > If you make any changes to Teams app manifest file (/templates/appPackage/manifest.template.json), ensure that you perform the Prepare Teams App Dependencies command.
-Before you locally try to run the Teams app again.
+Before you try to run the Teams app again locally.

 ## Key features of Teams Toolkit

-You can see the following key features of the Teams Toolkit, that automate the local debugging process of your Teams app:
+You can see the following key features of Teams Toolkit, that automate the local debugging process of your Teams app:

 ### Prepare Teams app dependencies

-Teams Toolkit prepares a local debug dependencies and registers your Teams app in the tenant in your account.
-For Bot and Message Extension apps, Teams Toolkit will register and configure a bot.
+Teams Toolkit prepares local debug dependencies and registers your Teams app in the tenant in your account.
+For Bot and Message Extension apps, Teams Toolkit will register and configure bot.

 ### Start debugging